Sakigake!! Otokojuku: TV series

 Sakigake!!
 Otokojuku was adapted into an anime television series produced by Toei Animation.
 Directed by Nobutaka Nishizawa, the series aired on Fuji TV from February 25 to November 14, 1988, lasting 34 episodes.
 The opening theme is Yogorecchimatta kanashimi ni (汚れっちまった悲しみに), while the ending theme is Ikujidai Arimashite (幾時代ありまして), both performed by Issei Fuubi Sepia.

 Episodes

 Movie

 An animated movie was released on July 23, 1988.
 It tells the story of a team of First Year students led by Momotaro Tsurugi who journey to America to compete in a tournament known as Great Battle August, adjudicated by a priest.
 Following an elimination round, 4 of the Otokojuku must fight 1 on 1 matches with members of the American team 3S; B.J.
 Bruce, Sir Royal the 3rd, Big Morgan and Bronco Sanders.
 The Otokojuku eventually win the match.

+ONA

+An original net animation spin-off series produced by DLE, titled Sakigake!!
+Reiwa no Otokojuku, premiered on Twitter, YouTube, and TikTok on December 18, 2023.
+The series is directed, produced, edited and written by Frogman, with Naotoshi Nakajima writing scripts alongside Frogman, and Kyōhei Matsuno composing the music.

 Audio drama

 After the anime was ended, a two-part audio drama tape was sold, covering the Tenchou Gorin Arc.
 The same voice cast from the anime was used.